Skip to content

 Grade: C

-In Central Valley Post Acute, 11.34 Percentage of Patients
+In Central Valley Post Acute, 15.09% of Patients

-This is the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is usually a correlation between having fewer emergency room visits and the overall quality of nursing home care.
+This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Staying out of the emergency room is one way to measure patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement